JuroOravec/apify-actor-skcris/.actor/README.md

 For each of the above, you can:

 - Filter down by geographic region (kraj), or by starting letter
-- Select whether to include all related resources (e.g. org's employees, projects, equipement, ...)
+- Select whether to include all related resources (e.g. org's employees, projects, equipment, ...)

-See [outputs section](#outputs) for detailed decription.
+See the [outputs section](#outputs) for a detailed description.

 The data can be downloaded in JSON, JSONL, XML, CSV, Excel, or HTML formats.